Nutrition Facts Panel

 What is the advantage in having you create my NFP rather than creating it myself on a site like Recipal?

-There are a few reasons.
 Often making NFPs involves the laborious process of entering data from spec sheets—many consumers value not having to do that themselves and would rather pay us to do it!
 Also, some specialty ingredients require background research to make accurate estimates of nutrient content.
-Plus, some ingredients, recipes, or processes are more complex than others, and it may be necessary to calculate oil uptake, salinity change, water loss, nutrient degradation, etc. Finally, we can help you be compliant in terms of your serving sizes, formatting, and label claims.
+Additionally, some ingredients, recipes, or processes are more complex than others, and it may be necessary to calculate oil uptake, salinity change, water loss, nutrient degradation, etc. Finally, we can help you be compliant in terms of your serving sizes, formatting, and label claims.
 Recipal (or similar) is a great service, but it can be wildly inaccurate if it isn’t used properly.
 If people are not comfortable using it properly, that is when they come to us.

 How will I be billed for this service?